KG700/bank_account/README.md

 20/04/2020 || 2000.00 || || 3000.00
 ```

-To run the unit tests, just type into your terminal:
+To run the unit and feature tests, just type into your terminal:
 ```
 rspec
 ```